 Pricing

-Since Userlytics has a pay-as-you-go plan.
-We experimented with the sliders on their pricing options and found:
+Since Userlytics has a usage-based approach to pricing, we experimented with the sliders on their pricing options (for 50 to 1,750 sessions/year) and found:

 Userlytics vs. UserTesting